nhado401/nhado401.github.io/Project.md

 title: "Project"
 ---

-## Plant Pathology - Machine Learning on Embedded System (In Progress)

-Create a deep learning model to classify diseases in apple trees on Microcontroller STM32 H743ZI2 board.
+## Diseased Leaf Detection and Classification (2022) - Python

+Collected, extracted and analyzed data using Pandas, NumPy libraries.

+Created and developed an Ensemble Learning of EfficientNetB7 and Exception model.

+Enhanced the model accuracy by taking the average values to achieve 96%.

 ## Handwritten Digits Recognition (2021) - Python, C - STM32 H743ZI2

-Created and trained a machine learning model to classify handwritten digits in Python.
+Developed a CNN model to classify handwritten digits in Python.

-Designed and developed the Convolutional layer, Max pooling layer and Dense layer in C.
+Designed and optimized the Convolutional layer, Max pooling layer and Dense layer in C.

-Embedded the weights and biases and tested the model on Microcontroller STM32 H743ZI2 board.
+Deployed the weights and biases of the pre-trained model into the Microcontroller STM32 H743ZI2 board.

 ## Spam Email Classification (2021) - Python